 Popular menu items at Olivia’s include their Belgian Waffle topped with coconut whipped cream and strawberries, and Crispy Chicken Sandwich, coated in a potato-chip breading and then deep-fried.
 Although all menu items come gluten-free and dairy-free by default, customers can swap in dairy whipped cream or a slice of cheese on their burger, if desired.

 Another customer favorite (often purchased by the quart) is the Creamy Chicken Soup.
 Typically, gluten-free or dairy-free soups come broth-based.
-“I wanted a creamy soup!” says Vijdani.
+“I wanted a creamy soup!” says Vejdani.
 Olivia’s creamy chicken soup contains coconut cream, organic shredded chicken, vegetables, and features their bouillon made from scratch.
-“We take extra steps to think things through and make everything CLEAN,” states Vijdani.
+“We take extra steps to think things through and make everything CLEAN,” states Vejdani.
 “People can trust our food.
 “We try to get everything organic, and if not, non-GMO.
 Everything is verified.”

 When Olivia’s first opened in the fall of 2019, the business quickly gained some popularity, but profitability suffered.
-“We’d have a wait of 15-20 minutes, yet we were losing money,” remembers Vijdani.
+“We’d have a wait of 15-20 minutes, yet we were losing money,” remembers Vejdani.
 “We also needed to save my other company that was funding the restaurant and the start-up, so we decided to close and regroup.
 People were sad and gave an outpouring of love.
 We spent so much time, love, and energy on it.
 It was hard.”

 “It’s not taken lightly when customers email or communicate with us.
 It means a lot to me what they say – it adds fuel to the tank.
 It’s not been an easy journey.
 It’s a tough business with slim margins and hard labor.
 It’s a labor of love.”